 - Enable Cloud Monitoring on all projects to monitor all resources.
 Create a custom application that processes metrics from Cloud Monitoring.

-- Deploy Cloud Monitoring agent on all projects to collect metrics.
+- Deploy a Cloud Monitoring agent on all projects to collect metrics.
 Create an application that consumes and presents these metrics.